 - Be treated with respect, dignity, and consideration for privacy. - Get the services you need 24 hours a day, seven days a week.
-This includes emergencies. - Be told about your health problems. - Get information about treatments, your treatment choices, and how treatments will help or harm you. - Participate with providers in making decisions about your health care. - Refuse treatment and get information about what might happen if you refuse treatment. - Refuse care from specific providers. - Know that we will keep your records private according to law. - Ask for and get a copy of your medical records.
+This includes emergencies. - Be told about your health problems.

+- Get information about treatments, your treatment choices, and how treatments will help or harm you regardless of cost of benefit coverage. - Receive information about our organization, our services, our practitioners and providers and member rights and responsibilities. - Participate with providers in making decisions about your health care. - Refuse treatment and get information about what might happen if you refuse treatment. - Refuse care from specific providers. - Know that we will keep your records private according to law. - Ask for and get a copy of your medical records.
 You also have the right to ask to correct the records. - Get notice of our decisions if we deny, reduce, or stop a service, or deny payment for a service. - File a grievance or appeal with us.
 You can also file a complaint with the Minnesota Department of Health. - Request a State Appeal (Fair Hearing with the state) with the Minnesota Department of Human Services (also referred to as "the state").
 You must appeal to us before you request a State Appeal.
 If we take more than 30 days to decide your plan appeal and we have not asked for an extension, you do not need to wait for our decision to ask for a State Appeal. - Receive a clear explanation of covered home care services. - Give written instructions that inform others of your wishes about your health care.
 This is called a "health care directive."
-It allows you to name a person (agent) to make decisions for you if you are unable to decide, or if you want someone else to decide for you. - Choose where you will get family planning services, diagnosis of infertility, sexually transmitted disease testing and treatment services, and AIDS and HIV testing services. - Get a second opinion for medical, mental health, and substance use disorder services.
+It allows you to name a person (agent) to make decisions for you if you are unable to decide, or if you want someone else to decide for you. - Choose where you will get family planning services, diagnosis of infertility, sexually transmitted disease testing and treatment services, and AIDS and HIV testing services. - Get a second opinion for medical, mental health, and substance use disorder services. - Be free of restraints or seclusion used as a means of: coercion, discipline, convenience, or retaliation. - Request a written copy of this Member Handbook at least once a year. - Get the following information from us, if you ask for it.
+Call Customer Service at the phone number in Section 1. - Whether we use a physician incentive plan that affects the use of referral services, and details about the plan if we use one - Results of an external quality review study from the state - The professional qualifications of health care providers

-- Be free of restraints or seclusion used as a means of: coercion, discipline, convenience, or retaliation. - Request a written copy of this Member Handbook at least once a year. - Get the following information from us, if you ask for it.
-Call Customer Service at the phone number in Section 1. - Whether we use a physician incentive plan that affects the use of referral services, and details about the plan if we use one. - Results of an external quality review study from the state - The professional qualifications of health care providers - Make recommendations about our rights and responsibilities policy. - Get information about UCare, its services, its providers, and member rights and responsibilities. - Have a candid discussion of appropriate or medically necessary treatment options for your conditions, regardless of cost or benefit coverage. - Exercise the rights listed here.
+- Make recommendations about our rights and responsibilities policy. - Exercise the rights listed here. - Have a candid discussion of appropriate or medically necessary treatment options for your conditions, regardless of cost or benefit coverage.